jisshub/mean-stack-app-snippets-angular-nodejs/nodejs_angular_integration.md

 });
 ```

+> naivgate to browser, type

+localhost:3000/api/posts/

 ---

 ## using angular http client
+- used to connect angular app to express server.
 - Send request to fetch the posts. store the posts in post variable.
 - In _getPosts()_ method, v send an http request.
 - first have to import _HttpClientModule_ from